 - 12.1 The Board wishes to see responsibly managed licensed premises thriving in East Dunbartonshire but not at the expense of patrons' health and wellbeing.
 One of the Board's priorities will therefore be the protection and improvement of the health and wellbeing of patrons of licensed premises.
 The Board encourages licence holders to demonstrate both within their Operating Plan and in their everyday practice, the measures which will be put in place to protect public health.
 The Board will have regard to the views of any other bodies responsible for, or having an interest in, public health.
 In particular, the Board welcomes representations from East Dunbartonshire Health & Social Care Partnership on applications. - 12.2 Applicants, licence holders and all staff responsible for the sale or serving of alcohol on licensed premises should be aware of the risks associated with alcohol and the impact they could have on public health.
-These include:- - hazards of rapid intoxication from alcohol, particularly when consumed without food - drinking a lot of alcohol in a single occasion, sometimes referred to as "binge drinking", is associated with accidents, increased risk taking, becoming a victim of or a perpetrator of crime, self harm and suicide - regular or frequent consumption of alcohol is associated with cancer, cardiovascular disease, mental health problems and social issues
+These include:- - hazards of rapid intoxication from high strength alcohol, particularly when consumed without food - regular heavy consumption of alcohol is associated with poor health, accidents and violence - the burden on the NHS, Police, other services and local communities due to excessive alcohol consumption - 12.3 Applicants, licence holders and all staff responsible for the sale or serving of alcohol on licensed premises should have a clear understanding of the offences in connection with the sale of alcohol to a person who appears drunk, or who is known to have consumed large quantities of alcohol and allowing drunkenness on the premises. - 12.4 Suggested control measures include:

-- the burden on the NHS, Police, other services and local communities due to excessive alcohol consumption - 12.3 Applicants, licence holders and all staff responsible for the sale or serving of alcohol on licensed premises should have a clear understanding of the offences in connection with the sale of alcohol to a person who appears drunk, or who is known to have consumed large quantities of alcohol and allowing drunkenness on the premises. - 12.4 Suggested control measures include: - displaying material discouraging drink driving - making available information promoting moderate drinking along with awareness of units of alcohol and recommended guidelines including the UK Chief Medical Officer's Low Risk Drinking Guidelines - having a workplace alcohol policy in order to raise awareness, minimise harm and ensure that staff are able to access help (without fear of job loss) when an alcohol related problem arises - ensuring that customers are aware of choice in relation to alcohol measures, especially in the case of wine, e.g. small, medium and large glasses should be available - ensuring that customers are aware of choice in relation to the strength of alcohol in drinks such as wine and beer - availability of drinking water free of charge - availability of non-alcoholic alternatives and low alcohol alternatives - encouraging the consumption of food - providing contact details where assistance for alcohol related problems may be sought - having in place a policy/practice to deal with patrons who have consumed excessive alcohol - increasing the proportion of seating available so as to reduce the level of "vertical drinking" - monitoring levels of consumption of alcohol by customers upon entry to premises, at the bar if applicable, and whilst standing or sitting in the premises.
+- displaying material discouraging drink driving - making available information promoting moderate drinking along with awareness of units of alcohol and recommended guidelines - having a workplace alcohol policy in order to raise awareness, minimise harm and ensure that staff are able to access help (without fear of job loss) when an alcohol related problem arises - ensuring that customers are aware of choice in relation to alcohol measures, especially in the case of wine, e.g. small, medium and large glasses should be available - ensuring that customers are aware of choice in relation to the strength of alcohol in drinks such as wine and beer - availability of drinking water free of charge and low alcohol alternatives - encouraging the consumption of food - providing contact details where assistance for alcohol related problems may be sought - having in place a policy/practice to deal with patrons who have consumed excessive alcohol - increasing the proportion of seating available so as to reduce the level of "vertical drinking"

-13.0 Protecting Children and Young Persons from Harm
+13.0 Protecting Children from Harm